Surround sound: Bass management

 Surround replay systems may make use of bass management, the fundamental principle of which is that bass content in the incoming signal, irrespective of channel, should be directed only to loudspeakers capable of handling it, whether the latter are the main system loudspeakers or one or more special low-frequency speakers called subwoofers.

 There is a notation difference before and after the bass management system.
-Before the bass management system, there is a LFE channel.
+Before the bass management system, there is an LFE channel.
 After the bass management system, there is a subwoofer signal.
 A common misunderstanding is the belief that the LFE channel is the subwoofer channel.
 The bass management system may direct bass to one or more subwoofers (if present) from any channel, not just from the LFE channel.
-Also, if there is no subwoofer speaker present then the bass management system can direct the LFE channel to one or more of the main speakers.
+Also, if there is no subwoofer speaker present, then the bass management system can direct the LFE channel to one or more of the main speakers.